1. Top Soft Skills Examples for CVs in 2025

 Hobbies and interests

-• Coaching.
-Mentored and trained U16 hockey team at Westbury Sports Club.
+• Coaching: Mentored and trained U16 hockey team at Westbury Sports Club.

 You can even build on your soft skills when you’re considering what to include in a cover letter.
 It’s the ideal place to add even more detail about how your soft skills can translate to success in your new role.

-How to improve soft skills—soft skills training
+How to develop soft skills

 Soft skills might be hard to teach, but with high-quality training it’s certainly possible to improve them and give your career a boost in the process.

-1. Ask your employer about internal training
+1. Ask your employer about internal soft skills training

 2. Check out the government career skills and training service